VRGroupRWTH/DaVE/database/multiple_slices/description.md

 #### Description ####
-Slices show a cut throught the data.In this case three slices are shown, each aligned with an axis.
-Furhtermore, this example produces a Cinema database file for data exploration after rendering.
+Slices show a cut throught the data.
+In this case three slices are shown, each aligned with an axis.
+Furthermore, this example produces a Cinema database file for data exploration after rendering.
 With, for example, [Cinema View](https://github.com/cinemascience/cinema_view) these .cdb files can be displayed.

 #### Instructions ####
 To execute the example just run